 The game tests more than just mental math abilities, players need to plan ahead, as the order in which they choose sushi plates will determine if they fully complete the level.
 Sushi Monster is recommended for children aged 6 and older.
 It is currently sitting at a 4.0-star rating at the app store.
 At the moment, the Sushi monster has 7 addition levels, 5 multiplication levels, 4 rounds/level, and 14 target numbers/round.

 9. Monster Math

 Monster Math is an educational adventure platform game that improves over 70 math skills including addition, subtraction, multiplication, division, and fractions.
-The gameplay involves guiding the player by giving answers of math equations to kill monsters and obstacles.
+The gameplay involves guiding the player by giving answers to math equations to kill monsters and obstacles.
 The best part of the game is the customizability.
 You can configure the level of the game according to the pace.
-It covers age group of students from KG to Grade 5th.
+It covers the age group of students from KG to Grade 5th.
 As per the description of the game:

 Monster Math has something for kids in each grade in primary –

 ✓ Kindergarten – Basic shape recognition, add within 5

 ✓ Grade 1 – Addition within 10, 20, Subtraction